SaeedBaig/saved-searcher-for-reddit/styleguide.md

 **Golden Rule:** Use the expression that best signals the intent of the code (e.g. `inc(counter)` better signals intent than just `counter += 1`; `list.isEmpty()` better signals intent than just `list.len == 0`)

-_Reminder: These are all just guidelines; can deviate from any of these when you think there's a good reason to do so (e.g. may use single-use variable as an intermediate result in some complex calculation) - use your best judgement._
+_Reminder: These are just guidelines, not laws; can deviate from any of these when you think there's a good reason to do so (e.g. may use single-use variable as an intermediate result in some complex calculation) - use your best judgement._